CalibNet: Dual-branch Cross-modal Calibration for RGB-D Salient Instance Segmentation: Introduction

+\begin{itemize} \item To our knowledge, \textbf{\ourmodel} is the pioneering framework for RGB-D SIS.
+The one-stage framework exploits depth information to optimize and interact with RGB features in both kernel and mask branches, showing strong performance on all three RGB-D SIS datasets.

-\item Our new segmentation framework consists of three simple modules, which makes it easy to extend or introduce more complex components.
-The dynamic interactive kernel (DIK) module is included to highlight spatial and structural key locations and dynamically generate instance-level kernels.
-Additionally, the weight-sharing fusion (WSF) module improves the fusion efficiency of multiscale depth and RGB features in the mask branch.
-To calibrate the depth features, the depth similarity assessment (DSA) module excavates valuable depth information.
+\item Our framework contains a dynamic interactive kernel (DIK) module for highlighting spatially critical locations and dynamically generating instance-level kernels.
+Additionally, a weight-sharing fusion (WSF) module is introduced to improve the fusion efficiency of multiscale depth and RGB features.
+To calibrate depth features, a depth similarity assessment (DSA) module excavates valuable depth information.

-\item We created a new dataset called \textbf{DSIS} to assess the generalization performance of RGB-D SIS models.
-Using DSIS and two existing datasets, we conducted the first large-scale RGB-D SIS study, evaluating 18 different baselines.
-We will make all benchmark results and tools publicly available to promote the development of instance-level saliency detection. \end{itemize}
+\item We created a new dataset called \textbf{DSIS} to assess the generalization performance of RGB-D SIS methods.
+Using DSIS and two existing datasets, we conducted the first large-scale RGB-D SIS study, evaluating 19 different baselines to develop the RGB-D SIS community. \end{itemize}